m-renfro/sf_amenity_accessibility/README.md

 **Geographic distribution:** Map census tracts and amenities
 - Drop census tracts with populaiton of 0 or null
 - Generate centroids for each census tract
-- Sanp census tract centroids to network
+- Sanp census tract centroids to the nearest node on network
-- _Repeat this process for parks, snap school and healthcare facility points to netowrk_
+- _Repeat this process for parks, snap school and healthcare facility points to network_

 **Measuring accessibility:** Calculate accessibility metrics
+- Calculate the number of parks/schools/healthcare facilities within 1000 meter walking distance from each census tract node
+- Calculate the shortest path and distance (in meters) from each census tract node to the nearest park/school/healthcare facility

 **Analyzing who has access:** Use demographic information such as race/ethnicity and income to measure who has access to amenities